 Things to Do at Belmont Hot Springs: Beyond Hot Springs

 Crystal Hot Springs shares Belmont's fault-controlled origin and sits a short drive away.
-Homestead Crater Hot Springs, near Midway, lets you soak, swim, and even scuba dive inside a 55-foot limestone dome.
+Homestead Crater Hot Springs, near Midway, lets you soak, swim, and scuba dive inside a 55-foot limestone dome.

 Belmont Hot Springs (Formerly Udy Hot Springs): Utah's Geothermal Resort in northern Utah - Floating in Belmont Hot Springs Floating in Belmont Hot Springs features a person relaxing on a pool noodle in the calm, blue geothermal pond, with a scenic mountain range and open sagebrush landscape in the background.